fb-pixel

-Running Retirement Projections with Clients
+Real-Time Retirement Projections with Clients

-Feb 18, 2016
+by | Feb 18, 2016 | Retirement and Decumulation

-1,000 people.
+3,000 people.
 Think about that.
 It’s a big number.
-It’s 1,000 unique points of view!
+It’s 3,000 unique points of view!

-I would like to share what I learned about running projections with clients in interactively (You could also do the same thing online, via a screen sharing software).
+Let’s start with we have learned about running projections with clients in interactively (You could also do the same thing online, via a screen sharing software).

 Running financial projections with your clients interactively is at times a contested topic.
 Some advisors swear they will never do it, but the ones who have tried insist they can’t imagine their practice without it.
 Here are their best tips and insights, so that you can introduce, improve or perfect, this practice with your own clients.

-Let me first clarify that running projections with your clients doesn’t mean literally developing projections from scratch while your clients sit and watch.
+For clarity, running projections with your clients doesn’t mean literally developing projections from scratch while your clients sit and watch.
 It means that you’ve already developed a set of draft projections with a few different scenarios, and then you can show different options to your clients when you meet with them.
 For example, you can change current or maximum level of their spending, illustrate downsizing, or show the impact of delaying CPP & OAS, etc.

 But let’s take it a step further than just showing the above alternatives.
 You can also make small modifications, for example by changing the spending level by $2,000 a year or reducing the rates of return by 1%.
 Showing differences like these to clients is key because you get to educate them on the sensitivity of different parameters.
 They often have an “Aha!” moment when they finally understand how their projections work.
 Then, you don’t need to convince them to review and update their projections next year, they’ll ask you for it!